Bartlesville Radio » News » Rain Helpful, Water Restrictions Remain In Place

 Tom Davis

-More than three inches of rainfall fell Friday, which resulted in a slight increase in water levels at Hulah Lake.
-Copan Lake did not receive a significant change in water levels.
+More than three inches of rainfall fell Friday, which resulted in an increase in water levels at Hulah Lake.

 Lauritsen also gave an update on how the rainfall impacts the city’s water restriction.